eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 You can choose what transports you want to use by disabling the use of builtin transports and manually adding them (see :ref:`transportconfigqos`) or using the default builtin transports behavior and selecting one of the configuration options listed below.
-Each option modifyes the kind of transports that will be instantiated.
+Each option modifies the kind of transports that will be instantiated.

 +----------------------------+------------------------------------------------------------------------------+